Skip to content

 5. Save the exported .json file to your machine.

-Step 2: Import into Postmate Client
+Option B: Import into Postmate Client

 1. In the Postmate Client sidebar, click the hamburger menu (☰) next to the collection search bar.